 Block harmful rays without losing the views

-As much as we love our bay windows and sliding glass doors, the many types of window tint for homes can take windows to the next level.
+As much as we love our bay windows and sliding glass doors, we can take them to the next level by improving their security, reducing their glare, and better insulating them with one of the many types of window tint for homes.
 Window tints either adhere or spray onto existing glass, increasing your home's security, efficiency, or style.
 You can even tint your house windows yourself if you're ready for a meticulous task.
 Let's walk through each type of window tint for home windows and the benefits of each.

 While there are several types of window glass strong enough to withstand impact, installing new window glass is not always an option.
 Security window film adds extra strength to vulnerable windows to prevent shattering and breakage from intruders or extreme weather.
 This is one of the thickest films you'll find on the market.
 In addition to strengthening the glass, security window tint often keeps outsiders from being able to see inside your home as well.